by John Salt - Last Updated June 2024

 Nitro RC glow plugs require a 5/16" socket, so really any long or 5/16" socket with an extension can be used.
 If you already have a 1/4" socket set, chances are you have a 5/16" socket that will work.

-Okay, now we get into the stuff you might not need in order to build or maintain your RC helicopter/s, but most of this stuff will make your life easier once you get it; or you may find you do actually really need it as you advance in the hobby.
+Okay, now we get into the stuff you might not need in order to build and maintain your RC helicopter/s, but most of this stuff will make your life easier once you get it; or you may find you do actually really need it as you advance in the hobby.

 RC Soldering Tools!